Generative artificial intelligence improves projections of climate extremes: Method

-The second set uses the 99th percentile over 1979-2000 as a historical benchmark to identify extreme pixels.
-This enables analysis of spatiotemporal changes in future extreme events.
-Extreme event frequency is obtained counting the number of occurrences, while the area fraction is calculated as the ratio of extreme pixels to the total number of spatial pixels.
+The second set only has 99th percentile as a historical benchmark for identifying extreme grid points and analyzing spatiotemporal changes in future extremes.
+The frequency of extreme events is obtained by counting their occurrences, while the affected area fraction is defined as the ratio of extreme pixels to the total number of pixels globally.

-For significance testing, model downscaling results for 2005-2014 are grouped into four timestamps (00, 06, 12, and 18 UTC), with each group containing approximately 3,600 samples.
-From each group, 300 samples are randomly drawn with replacement, and the 99th percentile is recalculated.
-The MAE (Equation \ref{MAE_q}) relative to the corresponding ERA5 quantile is then determined.